Silkie Chicken Breed: Eggs, Variety, Size, Care, Images, & More

 The good thing about the Silkie Bantam chicken is that they are incredibly calm and gentle.

-Silkies are typically easy to handle and are often described as “lap chickens” because of their tendency to perch on their keeper’s lap for attention and affection.
+Handling Silkies is usually a breeze and they’re often called “lap chickens” because they love perching on their owner’s lap for attention and affection.

-They are also known for their calming presence and are sometimes used as therapy animals to help calm and comfort people.
+People also know them for being super calming, and sometimes they use them as therapy animals to help calm and comfort people.

-Despite their gentle nature, Silkies can still be wary of new people or unfamiliar environments, so handling them with care and giving them time to adjust to new situations is important.
+Despite their gentle nature, Silkies can still be wary of new people or unfamiliar environments; therefore, handling them with care and giving them time to adjust to new situations is important.

 Silkie Eggs Color, Size, Count